-Newly arrived ESO Members of Personnel, contractor personnel and anybody else working on the E-ELT construction must be familiarised with this E-ELT Construction Safety Manual during a safety briefing session at the beginning of their employment.
+Newly arrived ESO Members of Personnel must be familiarised with this ESO Safety Manual during a safety briefing session at the beginning of their employment at ESO.

-Everybody working on the E-ELT construction must exercise discipline, awareness and professionalism.
+All ESO Members of Personnel must exercise discipline, awareness and professionalism.
 They must perform their tasks with an adequate level of safety consciousness, and accept responsibility for doing the utmost to prevent injury to themselves and others.

-If construction staff do recognise any risk or hazard, it is their right and duty to inform their Supervisor immediately, or any Site Safety Officer/Engineer.
-Site Safety Engineers are entitled to put a stop to any work, which they deem dangerous for life and limb.
+If Members of Personnel do recognise any risk or hazard, it is their right and duty to inform their Supervisor immediately, or any ESO Safety Officer/Engineer.
+ESO Safety Engineers are entitled to put a stop to any work, which they deem dangerous for life and limb.